 Your University ID card is also your Library card.
 You can borrow items using self-service machines in the Main Library, Barnes Library, and Dental Library, or take them to a lending desk.

 Please also see our information on borrowing laptops in the Main Library and the Barnes Library.

 Items (apart from laptops) may be returned via the sortation machine in the Main Library, return boxes, on self service machines or at staffed service points, at any site.

 Loan periods and amounts

 All items (except high-demand items - see below) are issued for a week in the first instance, then renew automatically each day.
 The item is always due back in a week until: someone else requests the item, you have a large amount of fines, or your membership expires.

-If you collect a requested item which has a queue of other borrowers waiting for it too, the item is considered to be high-demand and will be issued to you for two days.
+If other borrowers are waiting for an item you've requested, the item is considered high-demand.
+When you borrow it, it will issued to you for two days.
 It will not renew automatically.
 You must check your receipt or date-stamp on collecting your request.